 The Great Financial Crisis (GFC) of 2008-2009 and the pandemic of 2020 are two modern episodes of surges in deficit spending that illustrate the linkages between deficits and inflation.
 Both involved high budget deficit spending and easy monetary policies.
 This section reviews the policies around the GFC and identifies the important factors why the spike in deficit spending and the Fed's unconventional monetary easing did not generate higher inflation.
-It then analyzes the differences in macroeconomic responses to the pandemic, which raise the risks of higher inflation.
-The section concludes with a brief discussion about how the government's rising debt is already impinging on the Fed's monetary policy and the rising risks of fiscal dominance.
+It then analyzes the differences in macroeconomic responses to the pandemic, which may raise the risks of higher inflation.
+The section concludes with a brief discussion about how the government's rising debt may impinge on the Fed's monetary policy and a possible rising risk of fiscal dominance.